Shogan/kubernetes-the-hard-way-on-aws/docs/05-kubernetes-configuration-files.md

 ### Kubernetes Public IP Address

 Each kubeconfig requires a Kubernetes API Server to connect to.
-To support high availability the IP address assigned to the external load balancer fronting the Kubernetes API Servers will be used.
+To support high availability the DNS name assigned to the external load balancer fronting the Kubernetes API Servers will be used.

 Retrieve the `kubernetes-the-hard-way` Network Load Balancer public DNS name if you haven't already got it in a shell variable: